snudatalab/FlexGraph/README.md

 # FlexGraph

-FlexGraph is a scalable graph mining system.
-It runs in parallel, distributed manner on top of Hadoop which is a widely-used distributed computation system.
+This project is an implementation of "FlexGraph: Flexible Partitioning and Storage for Scalable Graph Mining".
+FlexGraph is a scalable graph mining system that runs in parallel and distributed manners on top of Apache Hadoop.

 FlexGraph provides the following algorithms: